Caaaas/CMS-NodeJS/README.md

 Please note, I used this project as a way of learning Node JS and a lot of general things about web development.
 Therefore a lot of code will differ and not follow the same design or way of functioning.
 It does also not represent how I would attack as big of a project as this was if I were to do it again.
 I would for example use a MVC style rather then just pushing everything in together.
 I would use Promises instead of the Async library, and so on.

-To see better examples on how I would structure something in the future, take a look at my newer public repositories.
+To see better examples on how I would structure something in the future, take a look at my newer (but sadly much smaller...) public repositories.

 ### To run, if I remeber correctly.
 - Download.